How to get a Florida business license: costs and steps

 - Benefits: Shared decision-making and easy formation

-- Drawbacks: Personal liability unless forming LP or LLP
+- Drawbacks: Personal liability unless forming a limited partnership (LP) or limited liability partnership (LLP)

 Limited liability company (LLC):